 According to the Bureau of Justice, only 4 percent of personal injury cases go to trial.
 The majority settle out of court by mutual agreement between the parties.
 This resolution is called a settlement.

-However, a personal injury case can be settled even after filing a lawsuit, up until the time a jury or judge renders a verdict.
+However, a personal injury case can be settled even after filing a lawsuit until a jury or judge renders a verdict.
 After the parties see how a case was presented in court, they may choose to avoid the risk of leaving the outcome in the jury's hands and resolve the case on the courthouse steps.

 What Factors Go Into a Settlement Amount?